elpulgardelpanda/syscrap/README.md

 * `POL`(Proof-Of-Life) data:
   * `File`: check files periodically touched by the apps.
   * `Port`: try to establish a TCP connection to a port.
-  * `Socket`: try to establish a TCP connecction to a socket.
+  * `Socket`: try to establish a TCP connection to a socket.
 * ...

 All these modules implement the `Syscrap.Aggregator.Metric` behaviour.
 They are the ones that actually get the data.
 Their processing loops look like: